 Ocular migraines are painless migraines that are characterized by visual disturbances.
 They are caused by the same triggers that cause all types of migraines.
 From stress and diet to genetics and hormones, culprits behind migraines are constantly being unraveled by research.
 Talk to your doctor to rule out any underlying condition and follow simple lifestyle changes to manage your condition.

 Teas made with herbs like ginger and feverfew can help control pain by blocking prostaglandins, a pain-causing compound released by the body in response to many ailments.
 Chamomile and peppermint have antispasmodic effects, while meadowsweet, white willow bark, and wintergreen have anti-inflammatory properties.
-Also holy basil, a herb with multiple medicinal properties can treat headaches.
+Holy basil, a herb with multiple medicinal properties, can also be used to make tea.

 The accumulation of excess saliva in your mouth can be uncomfortable and even distressing.
 A host of conditions can cause this problem – mononucleosis, strep throat, tonsillitis, peritonsillar abscess, and gastroesophageal reflux disease are a few.
 Excessive salivation is also common if you have nausea, are pregnant, or are on certain medicines.
 Swollen adenoids, exposure to toxins, and certain nervous system disorders can be triggers as well.